Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __temperature_unit__
   - Type: string
-  - Description: The unit of the temperature, for example °C or K
+  - Description: The temperature can be specified in units such as K, °C, or °F.

 - __temperature_beginning__
   - Type: posfloat